 Some companies contact you as soon as they have read your resume to schedule an interview.
 They may not wait for the closing date.
 If this is the case, you have more time to research the company and practice for your upcoming interview.

 Moreover, you’re more likely to be enthusiastic about a fresh job posting.
-However, if you choose to mull it over for a few days, you may start having doubts, lack the energy to apply, or forget about it all together.
+However, if you choose to mull it over for a few days, you may start having doubts, lack the energy to apply, or forget about it altogether.

 Applying to one position can also spark an interest in applying for others.
 Even though X position may be more desired than Y, it is still a good idea to apply for more than one job in case your first choice does not pan out.
 If you do find that you replied to a job posting and regret it, you can always pull your application or turn down an interview.
 Just because you have applied does not mean that you have to take the job.
 However, it is definitely better to respond too early than too late.